 - Their gestation period lasts for about 52 days.

-- Arctic fox is primarily monogamous and mate for life.
+- The Arctic fox is primarily monogamous and mates for life.

 - Both the parents also take care of their young.

 - The pups are usually weaned after 2.5 months of their birth.